-- 12 additional units, 9 of which must be 300 or 400 level and 9 of which, at any level, must be taught by Center faculty.
+- 12 additional units, nine of which must be 300 or 400 level, and nine of which, at any level, must be taught by Center faculty.

 - Attendance at five events sponsored by the Center on Religion and Politics (lectures, colloquia, lunch discussions, film screenings).
 You must inform the Director of Undergraduate Studies of the event you attended so this can be recorded for your record.